This page contains all the lists and resources you will need as we get ready for Appalachia 2026!

-Breakfast: Breakfast each day is a simple meal of cereal (and fruit, if desired).
+Breakfast: Breakfast each day is a simple meal of cereal (and fruit or hard boiled eggs, if desired).
 We purchase dairy and non-dairy milk in Kentucky.

-Dinner: Each night for dinner, we cook a selection of the pre-frozen meals made by each group member.
-We also make a fresh salad, and our cookies/brownies are always available.
+Dinner: Each night for dinner, we cook a selection of the pre-frozen meals made by our group members.
+We also make a fresh salad, and cookies/brownies/bars are always available.
 We also make large coolers of ice tea, fruit punch, etc.

-Each participant is REQUIRED to bring the following items.
-If, for any reason, you have questions or concerns, please contact a member of the group leadership, and we will happily work with you.
+Each participant is required to bring the following items in the following quantities.
+It works out to be the right amount to keep us fed for the week!
+If you have questions or concerns, please contact a member of the group leadership, and we will happily work with you.
+Please follow any instructions given very carefully!

 TWO FROZEN MEALS: Each participant will sign up to cook and freeze TWO meals.
 We will provide tin pans - please use these pans, as it is much easier to pack coolers when all meals are the same size.